hyperion-project/hyperion.ng/README.md

 ## **Important notice!**

 Hyperion.NG is under heavy development.
 This version is currently _only for development_ purpose.
-Please do not use it for your'productiv' setup!
+Please do not use it for your 'productiv' setup!

+If you want to use hyperion as 'normal user', please use [current stable version](https://github.com/hyperion-project/hyperion)

 Besides of that ....
 Feel free to join us!
 We are looking always for people who wants to participate.